danjgale/danjgale.github.io/_posts/2018-08-26-pysurfer-python36.markdown

 Here, I've documented the installation steps to get Pysurfer working with Python 3 on MacOS (I'm guessing these steps also hold for Linux) in a new `conda` environment.

-## Installation Steps
+### Installation Steps
-**Requirements:** Before we begin, you'll need to install [conda](https://conda.io/docs/) and Freesurfer on your computer (follow the installation steps for your operating system, as is, [here](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)) if they are not already installed.
+**Requirements:** Before we begin, you'll need to install [conda](https://conda.io/docs/) and Freesurfer (follow the installation steps for your operating system, as is, [here](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)) if they are not already installed.

 First, let's set up our `conda` environment.
 We'll want to specify Python 3.6 and install some initial dependencies (note the specific `PyQT` and `VTK` versions):